Income tax audit: UIDIF score

 Filed tax returns are also subjected to an evaluation called the UIDIF, or the Unreported Income Discriminant Index Function System.
 This evaluation involves the analysis of tax returns based on a series of factors to determine a tax return's potential for unreported income.
 Returns that are found to have a high UIDIF score (i.e. the likelihood of unreported income) and a high DIF score may be selected for examination.
 The IRS formulas used to calculated UDIF are secret, but it is commonly thought that the IRS uses statistical comparisons between returns to determine UIDIF potential.

 Random selection

 The IRS selects a certain number of income tax returns to be audited each year through random selection.
 No errors need to be found for the Enforcement branch to examine a tax return.
-However, it's based on a statistical formula of how far your numbers diverge from the 'norm'.
-For example, if a single taxpayer with $60,000 yearly income would usually contribute $550 to charitable contribution, and you show a $15,000 charitable contribution, then your income tax is more likely to get audited.
+However, the likelihood of being subject to such an examination increases with an individual's statistical deviation from a 'normal' return.
+For instance, if the average single taxpayer with a yearly income of $60,000 were to contribute $550 to charitable contribution, and such an individual submitted a return claiming a $15,000 charitable contribution, then their income return would be more likely to get audited.
 Random selection exams tend to be more extensive and time-consuming than other forms of review.